 The Most Expensive Spices in the World

 In earlier times, the prices of spices were astronomical.
-However, as soon as the 19th century rolled around, many people could afford spices because the spice monopolies had collapsed.
-Even today though, there are still many spices that are extremely expense.
+However, by the 19th century many people could afford spices because the spice monopolies had collapsed.
+Although to this day some spices continue to be extremely expensive.
 A kilo of some of these spices could cost as much as a small car.

-Spices are plants or parts thereof, which are characterized by lots of aromas and flavors.
+Spices are plants or parts thereof, which are characterized by lots of aromas and flavours.
 These condiments are essential in any kitchen and keep our dishes from tasting bland.

-Besides using saffron for seasoning, it is also used for coloring foods.
-The very rich spice is mainly used to flavor rice dishes.
+Besides use as a seasoning, it is also used for colouring foods.
+The very rich spice is mainly used to flavour rice dishes.

 In second place for the most expensive spice award is vanilla.
 One pod costs between three and five euros, although there are significant differences in quality.
-The price reflects the labor-intensive production process.
+The price reflects the labour-intensive production process.
 Only the fermented pods of the vanilla plants are typically used in trade.
-These can be up to 30 centimeters long.
-Shortly before the pods ripen, they are harvested by hand, treated with water vapor and stored for four weeks in an airtight container, where they ferment slowly.
-The preparation is thus very time consuming and laborious.
+These can be up to 30 cm long.
+Shortly before the pods ripen, they are harvested by hand, treated with water vapour and stored for four weeks in an airtight container where they ferment slowly.
+The preparation is thus very time-consuming and laborious.

 Relatively inexpensive compared with saffron and vanilla, cardamom typically has a price of about 60 euros per kilogram.
 Nevertheless, this price is far above the average price for spices.
 Therefore, cardamom is the undisputed number three most expensive spice.

 Cardamom is a plant that is related to the ginger family.
-It has a fiery-spicy flavor.
+It has a fiery-spicy flavour.
 Its main areas of cultivation are in India and Madagascar.
 There are two types of cardamom, black and green.
-Black cardamom has a smoky, earthy and tart flavor and is used mainly to flavor savory dishes.
+Black cardamom has a smoky, earthy and tart flavour and is used mainly to flavour savoury dishes.
 Green cardamom is often used in desserts.